-Health and safety rights By

-law, members at your workplace have the right to request and agree on a good health and safety participation process or system.
+Health and safety rights By law, members at your workplace have the right to request and agree on a good health and safety participation process or system.
 That includes:

-- Holding elections for health and safety representatives (H&S reps) from each area or shift, so the entire workplace is represented. - Agreement and sign off on the terms of reference for the participation process including how often the group meets, the recording and format for minutes who actions decisions and how outcomes are reported back to members (for example through meetings, team briefings or a noticeboard)
+- Holding elections for health and safety representatives (H&S reps) from each area or shift, so the entire workplace is represented. - Agreement and sign off on the terms of reference for the participation process including how often the group meets, the recording and format for minutes who actions decisions and how outcomes are reported back to members (for example through meetings, team briefings or a noticeboard).

-Agreement that the H&S rep systems of work which

-Requirement that systems be set up informing H&S reps of accidents, ill health or near misses and involving H&S reps in safety inspections and audits.
+- Agreement that the H&S rep assists in the development of a hazard ID system and safe systems of work which eliminate, isolate or minimise the identified hazards on site. - Requirement that systems be set up informing H&S reps of accidents, ill health or near misses and involving H&S reps in safety inspections and audits. - Training for H&S reps and ongoing review of the effectiveness of training.

-training.